raackley/end-2-end-showcase-project/README.md

 This project contains a Python Flask web application.
 It exposes 3 endpoints.

 The first endpoint that is exposed is `/monthly_view_count/` which will return the page view count of a given Wikipedia article for a given month.
 It takes 3 parameters, first is the article name, second is the year, and the third is the month in digit format (e.g. using 02 for February).
 The parameters are supplied as part of the path in this format `/monthly_view_count/<article name>/<year NNNN>/<month NN>`.
-This meets the primary goal of the assignment.
+This meets the primary goal of the project.

 The second endpoint is `/health`.
 This is a basic healthcheck that just returns http 200 and "healthy".
 This can be used as part of a deployment to a Kubernetes cluster as a liveness or readiness probe.
 Included in this project is a Helm chart that does make use of the endpoint in this way.
 This enables high availability (production concern) by providing a mechanism for a Pod to fail in a cluster, in which Kubernetes would automatically reschedule a new replacement Pod.
 That combined with running at least 2 replicas on the cluster will ensure that there is zero downtime in the even of a Pod failure, a node failure, or even a regular deploy of new code.